troyhill/coreCT/README.md

 # coreCT

-coreCT is an R package that streamlines analysis of CT-scanned sediment cores.
+coreCT is an R package that streamlines analysis of sediment cores scanned using computed tomography (CT) imaging.